-Thro' many a land and clime a ranger,
+Through many a land and clime a ranger,

-With toilfome steps I've held my way,
+With toilsome steps, I've held my way

 A lonely unprotected stranger,

 To all the stranger's ills a prey.

 While steering thus my course precarious,

-My fortune still has been to find
+My fortune still had been to find

 Men's hearts and dispositions various,

 But gentle Woman ever kind.

-Alive to every tender feeling, To deeds of mercy always prone;
+Alive to ev'ry tender feeling,

+To deeds of mercy ever prone,